Interactimation/spaced-out/stepsToSetup.md

 VSCode → Source Control (branch icon)
 Stage (+) → Commit (message) → Push (↑)

-## 7 — Pull Updates
+## 7 — Pull Updates (for collaborating)

-If repo has new changes:
+If repo has new changes, in VSCode terminal, enter: git pull
-git pull